 What is a second mortgage?

-A second mortgage is a form of loan where the loan collateral is your home.
-You can borrow against your home’s equity to get the amount of money you need for major expenses or big purchases.
+A second mortgage is a form of loan where the collateral is your home.
+You can borrow against your home’s equity to get the money you need for major expenses or big purchases.

 Your home’s equity is the house’s current value minus what you still owe on the mortgage.
 For example, if your home is worth $300,000, and you still owe $200,000, your home’s equity is $100,000.